Run in Google Colab

 import urllib.request

 This recipe requires a helper file, utils.py, which contains reusable functions for building get_item methods, creating dataloaders, and setting up models.
-The following cell will automatically download the file into your working directory so it can be imported directly.
+The following cell downloads it into your working directory so it can be imported directly.

 [ ]: